Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Introduction

-\item We evaluated the performance of our approach using several benchmark machine learning datasets, including the ``Mushrooms" and ``Covtype" datasets for logistic regression and the ``MNIST" and ``CIFAF-10" datasets for CNN based image classification.
+\item We evaluated the performance of our approach using several benchmark machine learning datasets, including the ``mushrooms" dataset for logistic regression and the ``MNIST" and ``CIFAR-10" datasets for CNN-based image classification.
 The results corroborate the effectiveness of our approach.
-Notably, compared to existing DP-distributed learning/optimization methods in~\cite{CDSGD,DLOA,PDOP}, our algorithm demonstrates higher learning and testing accuracies. \end{itemize} The organization of the paper is as follows.
+Notably, compared with existing differentially private distributed learning/optimization methods in~\cite{PDOP,DOLA,DSGD}, our algorithm demonstrates higher training and test accuracies. \end{itemize}

+The organization of the paper is as follows.
 Sec.~\ref{problemstatement} introduces the problem formulation and definitions for LDP.
-Sec.~\ref{algorithmdesign} presents an LDP-distributed online learning algorithm and discusses its computational complexity.
+Sec.~\ref{algorithmdesign} presents a locally differentially private distributed online learning algorithm and discusses its computational complexity.
 Sec.~\ref{convergenceanalysis} analyzes the learning accuracy of the proposed algorithm.
+Sec.~\ref{extension} provides an approach to selecting stepsizes independently of any global parameters.
 Sec.~\ref{privacy} establishes the LDP guarantees.
 Sec.~\ref{example} presents experimental results on benchmark datasets.
 Sec.~\ref{conclusion} concludes the paper.